ngnjs/NGN/docs/src/guides/cli/Readme.md

 	    }

 	});

+	module.exports = Class;

 This class will actually work in a custom library, but it is not designed to.
+It is merely a starting point.
-It should go without saying that developers should replace things like `myFunction` and `someConfigProperty` with real meaningful features.
+It should go without saying that developers should replace things like `myFunction` and `someConfigProperty` with meaningful features.

 Aside from being a starting point for a functional class, the stub is also designed to provide a starting point for meaningful documentation.
 NGN uses [JSDuck](https://github.com/senchalabs/jsduck) to generate documentation.
 The comments in a generated stub class are valid syntax for use with JSDuck.

 ## Generating Custom Documentation